 Moving forward as a team

 With a more mindful approach to communication and a little honest self-reflection, marketing and creative teams can start working together to achieve better results — in less time and with fewer headaches.
-The right collaboration tool can also go a long way in improving communication and transparency.
+The right collaboration tool can also go a long way in improving communication and transparency, and achieving productive integrated marketing communications.
 For help finding the right software solution for your team, check out Wrike for Marketers.